inventage/keycloak-custom/README.md

 #### via docker-compose

 The custom Keycloak instance from this project can also be started easily by docker-compose.
-The only prerequisite is that you have build this project before with `mvn clean install`, so that the container image has been created.
+The only prerequisite is that you have build this project before with `./mvnw clean install`, so that the container image has been created.

 ```shell
 keycloak-custom/docker-compose/target/keycloak